Kaedrin/warhammer-mod-manager/README.md

 - [ ] New column added indicated the priority of the activated mods
 - [ ] Drag and drop capability for the ListView
 - [ ] Better support for smaller resolutions with resizing and adjusted placement
-- [ ] Checking an item should move it up to the top with the rest of the checked items (auto-bump)
-- [ ] Add help menu item
 - [ ] Full source code check in
 - [ ] WPF-based ground up rewrite of the GUI
 - [ ] Number of Mods activated listed
 - [ ] Thumbnail mode where each row is larger but shows an inline thumbnail for the Mod (probably a dozen rows at once)
 - [ ] Ctrl/shift (keys TBD) select to allow moving multiple mods at a time
 - [ ] Ability to categorize rows using the steam categories
-- [ ] New path system parsed from XML
-- [ ] Last Used Profile application preference enabled when it's not ready yet
-- [ ] Menu dropdown for games a dynamic pickup from XML data files
-- [ ] Application preferences are no longer redone every time the application starts and closes
 - [ ] Menu item for changing game directory will now reset file paths allowing the user to rechoose exe locations
 - [ ] Importing a profile with a mod you don't have subscribed will pop a custom form displaying which mods are missing (pack file names for now, steam URLs in the future)
-- [ ] Rome 2 support added
-- [ ] Warhammer 1 support added
-- [ ] Attila support added
 - [ ] Create new GUI/form for choosing which Games you want to enable
 - [ ] Mod Manager is auto-aware of War2, will prompt if it is not there if you want to scan for other games.
 Otherwise you need to use the menu option to enable other games.
 - [ ] Limited Steam Integration (Title, Author, Required Mods) and a checkbox to enable/disable